IZlatoustov/mariadb-columnstore-docker/tx_sandbox/labs.md

 +-------------------+------------------------+
 ```
 The most orders we have from the group of 49-58 years old.
-I looks like Fantasy and Sci-Fi books have good potential for profit, if they sell.
+I looks like Fantasy and Sci-Fi Books have good potential for profit, if they sell.
 Now lIt looks like the classics sell quite high maybe we should target selling more of those with a propper promotion.
 #### **Q:** Do we provide enough variety ?